 “Coins and compliments.
 That’s it.
 Stroke their greed and ego.
 Blind them by self-interest and self-importance.
 Make the lie desirable.
 Make the lie believable.”

 “Believable?
 Me and Marcus?”
 Julia laughed and walked to a relieved looking Leo.

 “She laughed a bit to hard there,” said Marcus.

 “You’re not her type.
 She likes them smart.”

-“You went to a army school.
+“You went to a military school.
 You know strategy.
 You know tactics.
 You know how to fight.
-But you’re not book smart, like Leo, or street smart, like me,” said Laurus with a grin, “If we weren’t here you would have marched in full armor to the capital to challenge the emperes to single combat, but would be caught before you even entered the capital.
+But you’re not book smart, like Leo, or street smart, like me,” said Laurus with a grin, “If it wasn’t for me you would have marched in full armor to the capital to challenge every guilty person to single combat, but would be caught before you even entered the capital.
 You see the world as it should be, not how it really is.”

 “I know.
 I know.
 And I love you for that.
-But it wil get us killed one of these days.
+But it will get us killed one of these days.
 Come on.
 Let’s move.
 Your son is waiting for you.
-I just hope Max got the brain of Helena and didn’t get himself caught by the guards of the University.
+I just hope Max got the brain of Helena and didn’t get himself caught by the guards of the university.
 I can’t wait to meet him.

 “Me neither.
 It’s been six years.
 I hope he’s not mad at me.”

 “He probably is.
 This was his final year, right?”